 AMS Freshman Undergraduate Scholarship

 This scholarship is available to high school seniors who plan to enter their first year of atmospheric science undergraduate studies in the fall.
 Approximately ten to twenty awards are made per year, with each award including a $2,500/yr stipend for two years.
-Applications are typically due in early February.
+Applications are typically due in February.

 This scholarship is available to high school seniors who plan to enter their first year of atmospheric science undergraduate studies in the fall.
 This scholarship awards funding to students from traditionally underrepresented backgrounds.
-Approximately ten awards are made per year, with each award including a $3,000/yr stipend for two years.
-Applications are typically due in early February.
+Approximately ten awards are made per year, with each award including a $3,000/yr stipend for each of two years.
+Applications are typically due in February.

-AMS Named Undergraduate Scholarships
+AMS Senior Named Undergraduate Scholarships

 This scholarship is available to juniors who plan to enter their final year of atmospheric science undergraduate studies in the fall.
 Approximately fifteen awards are made per year, with the stipend amount varying between awards.
-Applications are typically due in early February.
+Applications are typically due in February.

 NWA Undergraduate Scholarships